-To request an authorization, the individual assessment and independent evaluation, the Employment Plan, service order and the required NC Medicaid authorization request form must be submitted to the DHHS Utilization

-Management Review Contractor or the Cherokee Indian Hospital Authority within the first 30 calendar days of service initiation.
+To request an authorization, the Employment Plan and the required NC Medicaid authorization request form must be submitted to the PIHP or UM contractor within the first 30 calendar days of service initiation.
+NC Medicaid can cover up to 160 units (40 hours) for the initial 6 consecutive -month authorization period.